 Cost

 The suggested ticket cost is £10 a session OR donate as you can.
-Some sessions are FREE (supported by the Arts Council of England and the Future Machine project).
-Food and refreshments will be provided at each session.
+Some sessions are FREE (details will be provided).
+Seasonal refreshments will be provided at each session.

 Background